 I love me a good burger, this Mississippi pot roast burger for example — AMAZING!
 A good burger and I get along like peas and carrots, and this butter burger is no exception.
 These juicy and savory butter burgers are perfect for a weeknight dinner, neighborhood cookout, or the big game tailgate.

-The topping for these burgers is all about choice, but a slice of cheese is almost mandatory.
+The topping for these burgers is all about choice, but a slice of cheese is almost mandatory and for me, that cheese has to be American cheese.
 I personally like some grilled onions on a butter burger as well, and occasionally some bacon jam.

 Generally, I shoot for a 70/30 ratio of lean meat to fat for my diner-style burgers, but because of the added butter (and let’s be honest, who doesn’t love butter, right?), I use an 80/20 lean to fat ratio.